CExA-project/cheat-sheet-for-kokkos/install.md

     -DKokkos_ARCH_AMD_GFX942_APU=ON
 ```

-Environment variable is required to access host allocations from the device.
+The environment variable is required to access host allocations from the device.

 #### AMD MI250 GPU with HIP